AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: Introduction

 With this paper, we want to highlight our vision in which \AutoML and \LLMs are integrated with each other to radically push the boundaries of both \AutoML and \NLP.
-On one hand, we expect that applying \AutoML to \LLMs improves various stages of the \LLM lifecycle by increasing their capabilities and making them more efficient.
+On the one hand, we expect that applying \AutoML to \LLMs improves various stages of the \LLM lifecycle by increasing their capabilities and making them more efficient.
 On the other hand, the disruptive \NLP and knowledge-modeling capabilities of \LLMs can unleash the full potential of \AutoML both via an integration as a human-machine-interaction component, and as a technical meta-learning component within \AutoML frameworks themselves.
+Correspondingly, this survey is targeted both \begin{inparaenum}[1)] \item at \NLP researchers leveraging \AutoML methods to further improve \LLMs and \item at \AutoML researchers who seek to leverage the strengths of \LLMs to improve \AutoML paradigms and tools in various regards outlined below. \end{inparaenum} Consequently, we only sparsely mention general topics or problems concerning \LLMs, but focus on problems and aspects that arise from the intersection of the two fields.
+For a more general survey on \LLMs, we refer the reader to \cite{zhao-arxiv23a}.
+To make this paper as tailored as possible, we explicitly chose not to focus on pre-trained models in general, but focus on language models as they allow extracting knowledge from the large set of unstructured data in the form of text on the web which certainly contains valuable AutoML knowledge.\footnote{We note that there also exists work in the broader intersection of \AutoML and pre-trained models \citep{hollmann-iclr23a,muller-icml23a} which is outside the scope of this paper as we only focus on (pre-trained) \LLMs and not pre-trained models in general.}